Willzyack/Elk_Project/README.md

 <b>-What is the advantage of a jump box?- </b>

-The advantage of a jump box is that it allows user(s) to connect to a secure computer via SSH where no other protocols are allowed outbound to the Internet or into the orgnaization's network.
+The advantage of a jump box is that it allows user(s) to connect to a secure computer via SSH where no other protocols are allowed outbound to the Internet or into the organization's network.

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the data and system logs.